MapleSage/cms-theme-boilerplate/README.md

 Please reference our _[Quick start guide to developing on the HubSpot CMS](https://developers.hubspot.com/docs/cms/guides/getting-started)_ and our _[Getting started with local development](https://designers.hubspot.com/tutorials/getting-started-with-local-development)_ articles for more information.

-### To use version control in your project using GitHub and GitHub Actions:
+### To use version control in your project using GitHub and GitHub Actions

 1. [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the HubSpot CMS Boilerplate repository and [clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) your forked repository to your computer
 2. [Set up GitHub secrets in your forked repository to encrypt sensitive information from showing publically](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) for `HUBSPOT_PORTAL_ID` and `HUBSPOT_PERSONAL_ACCESS_KEY`